Molecular mass: Calculation

-Molecular masses are calculated from the atomic masses of each nuclide present in the molecule, while relative molecular masses are calculated from the standard atomic weights of each element.
+Molecular masses are calculated from the atomic masses of each nuclide present in the molecule, while molar masses and relative molecular masses (molecular weights) are calculated from the standard atomic weights of each element.
 The standard atomic weight takes into account the isotopic distribution of the element in a given sample (usually assumed to be "normal").
-For example, water has a relative molecular mass of 18.0153(3), but individual water molecules have molecular masses which range between 18.010 564 6863(15) Da (1H16O) and 22.027 7364(9) Da (2H18O).
+For example, water has a molar mass of 18.0153(3) g/mol, but individual water molecules have molecular masses which range between 18.010 564 6863(15) Da (1H16O) and 22.027 7364(9) Da (2H18O).

-Atomic and molecular masses are usually reported in daltons which is defined relative to the mass of the isotope 12C (carbon 12).
-Relative atomic and molecular mass values as defined are dimensionless.
-However, the "unit" Dalton is still used in common practice.
-For example, the relative molecular mass and molecular mass of methane, whose molecular formula is CH4, are calculated respectively as follows:
+Atomic and molecular masses are usually reported in daltons, which is defined in terms of the mass of the isotope 12C (carbon-12).
+However, the name unified atomic mass unit (u) is still used in common practice.
+Relative atomic and molecular masses as defined are dimensionless.
+Molar masses when expressed in g/mol have almost identical numerical values as relative atomic and molecular masses.
+For example, the molar mass and molecular mass of methane, whose molecular formula is CH4, are calculated respectively as follows:

 The uncertainty in molecular mass reflects variance (error) in measurement not the natural variance in isotopic abundances across the globe.
 In high-resolution mass spectrometry the mass isotopomers 12C1H4 and 13C1H4 are observed as distinct molecules, with molecular masses of approximately 16.031 Da and 17.035 Da, respectively.
 The intensity of the mass-spectrometry peaks is proportional to the isotopic abundances in the molecular species.
 12C 2H 1H3 can also be observed with molecular mass of 17 Da.

 Determination

 Mass spectrometry

-In mass spectrometry, the molecular mass of a small molecule is usually reported as the monoisotopic mass, that is, the mass of the molecule containing only the most common isotope of each element.
-Note that this also differs subtly from the molecular mass in that the choice of isotopes is defined and thus is a single specific molecular mass of the many possibilities.
-The masses used to compute the monoisotopic molecular mass are found on a table of isotopic masses and are not found on a typical periodic table.
-The average molecular mass is often used for larger molecules since molecules with many atoms are unlikely to be composed exclusively of the most abundant isotope of each element.
-A theoretical average molecular mass can be calculated using the standard atomic weights found on a typical periodic table, since there is likely to be a statistical distribution of atoms representing the isotopes throughout the molecule.
-The average molecular mass of a sample, however, usually differs substantially from this since a single sample average is not the same as the average of many geographically distributed samples.
+In mass spectrometry, the molecular mass of a small molecule is usually reported as the monoisotopic mass: that is, the mass of the molecule containing only the most common isotope of each element.
+This also differs subtly from the molecular mass in that the choice of isotopes is defined and thus is a single specific molecular mass out of the (perhaps many) possibilities.
+The masses used to compute the monoisotopic molecular mass are found in a table of isotopic masses and are not found in a typical periodic table.
+The average molecular mass is often used for larger molecules, since molecules with many atoms are often unlikely to be composed exclusively of the most abundant isotope of each element.
+A theoretical average molecular mass can be calculated using the standard atomic weights found in a typical periodic table.
+The average molecular mass of a very small sample, however, might differ substantially from this since a single sample average is not the same as the average of many geographically distributed samples.